 The NBTA defines the term "family law trial advocacy" to include litigation in family law cases, such as divorce, separation or paternity actions.
 A certified family trial advocacy lawyer must show that at least 30% of his or her practice is devoted to family law litigation for each of the three years prior to the application.

-To become certified by the NBTA in family trial law, the attorney must show substantial involvement in a family law practice by showing that he or she participation in a specified number of trials of family law matters to verdict or judgment.
+To become certified by the NBTA in family trial law, the attorney must show substantial involvement in a family law practice by showing that he or she participates in a specified number of trials of family law matters to verdict or judgment.
 The attorney must also show participation in a specified number of contested matters including jury or bench trials, evidentiary hearings or depositions, and pretrial or trial motions.

 Additionally, the attorney must show participation in continuing legal education (CLE) classes relevant to a family law practice.
-The attorney must also show that he or she has taught a courses or seminar on the topic of family law, participated as panelist, speaker, or workshop leader, or authored books or articles published in professional journals.
+The attorney must also show that he or she has taught courses or seminars on the topic of family law, participated as panelist, speaker, or workshop leader, or authored books or articles published in professional journals.

-The National Board of Trial Advocacy (NTBA) helps identify lawyers with enhanced level of skill and expertise in family law trial advocacy.
+The National Board of Trial Advocacy (NTBA) helps identify lawyers with an enhanced level of skill and expertise in family law trial advocacy.
 The NTBA identifies attorneys who have demonstrated integrity and dedication to the interests of their clients and their clients’ children, thereby improving the professional competence of lawyers.